Automatic differentiation in machine learning: a survey: AD and Its Main Modes

 In general, for cases $f: \mathbb{R}^n \to \mathbb{R}^m$ where $n \gg m$, a different technique is often preferred.
 We will describe AD in \emph{reverse accumulation mode} in Section~\ref{sec:reverse-mode}.

-\subsubsection{Dual numbers}
+\subsubsection{Dual Numbers}

-Mathematically, forward mode AD (represented by the left and right hand sides in Table~\ref{TableForwardADExample}) can be viewed as using dual numbers,\footnote{First introduced by \citet{Clifford1873}, with important uses in linear algebra and physics.} which can be defined as formal truncated Taylor series of the form
+Mathematically, forward mode AD (represented by the left- and right-hand sides in Table~\ref{TableForwardADExample}) can be viewed as evaluating a function using dual numbers,\footnote{First introduced by \citet{Clifford1873}, with important uses in linear algebra and physics.} which can be defined as truncated Taylor series of the form